Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### With the threat of ransomware viruses encrypting and holding company data hostage, which action should be taken to protect an Amazon S3 bucket?

-- [ ] Deny Post.
-Put. and Delete on the bucket.
+- [ ] Deny Post, Put, and Delete on the bucket.
 - [x] Enable server-side encryption on the bucket.
 - [ ] Enable Amazon S3 versioning on the bucket.
 - [ ] Enable snapshots on the bucket.